camenwong/supercollider-raspberryPi/README.md

 ## Install PatchBox
 >Patchbox OS is a custom Linux distribution specially designed for Raspberry Pi based audio projects.
 It comes pre-configured for low latency audio performance and pre-installed audio software that will help you get started with your projects in no time!

 download and flash it into sd card.
+(Release date:2022-05-17)
 [PatchBos OS](https://blokas.io/patchbox-os/)
 ### Initial setup wizard in PatchBox
 Make sure the buffer size is bigger than 512 so that it has no distorded sound.